Some Loci of Rational Cubic Fourfolds: Cubic hypersurfaces in C14

-First we need a quite striking result which was claimed without proof by Fano in \cite{Fano} and which is a key ingredient to prove geometrically that $\dim(\mathcal T)\leq 2$.
+In the sequel we shall use the next quite striking result, which was claimed without proof in \cite{Fano}.

-\begin{lema} {\rm (\cite[top of page 77]{Fano})} Let $X\subset\p^5$ be a smooth cubic hypersurface and let $T_1, T_2\subset X$ be two algebraically equivalent smooth quartic rational normal scrolls, belonging to the same irreducible family of cycles and intersecting in a finite number of points.
-Then there exists a unique rank 4 quadric $W\subset \p^5$ containing $T_1\cup T_2$ whose vertex is a secant line to $T_1$ and to $T_2$ contained in $X$. \end{lema}
+\begin{lema} {\rm (\cite[bottom of page 75/top of page 77]{Fano})} Let $T_1, T_2\subset \p^5$ be two smooth quartic rational normal scrolls intersecting in a 0--dimensional scheme of length 10.
+Then there exists a unique quadric hypersurface $W\subset \p^5$ containing $T_1\cup T_2$, whose vertex is either a line $L$ secant to $T_1$ and to $T_2$ or a plane $\Pi$ intersecting each $T_i$ along a conic $C_i$ with $C_1\neq C_2$